 Try to replace the mindset of “I deserve this snack” with “I deserve to be healthy and happy.”
 Don’t think of it as a diet or as deprivation.
 Instead, think of it as a commitment to your health.
 Believe that you deserve to feel good, and understand that eating well is a huge part of this goal.
 We’ve all read diet tips like keeping healthy snacks handy.
 That’s good advice, but most of us chuckle and reach past the carrot sticks for the leftover slice of cheesecake anyway.
 It’s near impossible to successfully implement new habits without employing new ways of thinking.
 We need to be both realistic and kind to ourselves.

 A food diary can be a useful tool for tracking and gaining insight on your eating habits.
 Make notes of what you eat and when, then ask yourself a few simple questions about your snack or meal.
 Did that extra ice cream make you feel good?
 If so, for how long?
 How were you feeling before you reached for the ice cream?
 Did you spend the rest of the evening feeling badly about yourself?

 Don’t just write in your diary, either.
 Reread your entries to discover patterns of behavior.
-What events or situations usually cause you to emotionally eat?
+What events or situations usually lead to emotional overeating?
 If the same trigger keeps appearing as a reason for eating, make a point of addressing it head on.

 Find Emotional Support

 Enlist the help of family, friends, support groups and other resources to help you reach your goals.
 For some people, seeing a therapist can help them sort through difficult feelings and unhealthy coping mechanisms.
-For others, finding respite and joining a weight loss or exercise program can provide free time, a healthy outlet and a support system.
+For others, finding respite and joining a weight loss or exercise program can provide free time, a healthy outlet and a social support system.
+The members of AgingCare's Caregiver Forum started an exercise buddy thread to support each other from afar.
 Find what works for you and give it your all.
 Remember, your health and happiness are important, too.